 Instead of deleting rows one by one, it will be helpful if we can delete multiple rows at once.
 In this article, I will try to show you the process of how to delete multiple rows in Excel at once.

-To make the explanation easier I’m going to use a sample dataset of a company named ABC. the dataset represents sales information of different products on different dates.
+To make the explanation easier I’m going to use a sample dataset of a company named ABC.
+The dataset represents sales information for different products on different dates.
 The dataset has 4 columns these are Order ID, Product, Amount, and Date.

-1. Use Context Menu to Delete Multiple Rows at Once
+1. Using Context Menu to Delete Multiple Rows in Excel at Once

 In order to delete multiple rows in a single command, the use of the Context menu is a very simple way.
 The steps are given below: